-I purchased a garden flat in Tarporley, conveyancing formalities finalised half a dozen years ago.
-Can you work out an approximate cost of a lease extension?
-Similar properties in Tarporley with over 90 years remaining are worth £181,000.
-The average or mid-range amount of ground rent is £55 charged once a year.
-The lease comes to an end on 21st October 2069
+I acquired a basement flat in Tarporley, conveyancing formalities finalised half a dozen years ago.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Equivalent properties in Tarporley with an extended lease are worth £176,000.
+The average or mid-range amount of ground rent is £50 invoiced every year.
+The lease ceases on 21st October 2099

-The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of detailed investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information before seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
+You should not move forward based on this information before getting professional advice.